 Few people have anticipated these consequences better than my biology professor at Stanford University, Dr. Paul Ehrlich, considered by many to be the father of American ecology.
 Winner of the Crafoord Prize, the equivalent to the Nobel Prize for his pioneering work in the field of ecology, Dr. Ehrlich delivered an extraordinary speech that was, in effect, an urgent call for an ecological approach to health.
-I encourage you to click here to listen to this speech delivered in 1970.
-I think you will be amazed at how contemporary and compelling it is today, nearly forty years later.
+I encourage you to listen to this speech delivered in 1970 (access the podcast here).
+I think you will be amazed at how contemporary and compelling it is today.

 I would argue, however, that one of the best examples of the implementation of some of the elements of an ecological approach to health actually anticipated Dr. Ehrlich’s speech by several decades.
 As a U.S. Army dependent, I traveled to Japan in 1946 with my family to spend three years as my father participated in the effort led by General Douglass MacArthur to implement the Marshall Plan in Japan after World War II.
 Although most Americans have understood the Marshall Plan as a program of financial assistance, it is less well known that its approach was systems based, comprehensive and consisted of three distinct components: Democratization, Decentralization and Demilitarization.
 In order to implement the “three Ds”, MacArthur took sweeping actions that affected every aspect of Japanese society.
 For example, his approach to Decentralization reflected an understanding that the concentration of wealth and power in the giant family run industrial monopolies, the Zaibatsu, had played a crucial role in the genesis of Japanese fascism.
 These monopolies controlled the Japanese economy and had, among other things, eliminated labor unions.
 MacArthur dissolved these monopolies and addressed their extreme concentration of wealth by imposing a minimum wage, a maximum wage and by redistributing the Zaibatsu’s wealth.
 He also brought about universal access to health care.
 The eventual result of these measures was the transformation of Japan from a nation with one of the largest gaps between rich and poor and the worst health indices (longevity, infant mortality, etc.) in the world, into the Japan of today.
 Japan is now the nation with the best health indices, and the smallest gap between rich and poor in the industrialized world.